-Construction Service Contractors (Section 3) Construction Service Contractors are contractors who are competent in performing construction related activities. i.e. electrical working, construction, mechanical engineering, building maintenance, etc. This definition includes professional advisors whose work requires them to visit or work at sites where construction activities are carried out.
+Construction Service Contractors (Section 2) Construction Service Contractors are contractors who are competent in performing construction related activities. i.e. installation of electric metres / boilers, insulation of housing, building maintenance, etc. This definition includes professional advisors whose work requires them to visit or work at sites where construction activities are carried out.
 Support Service Contractors (Section 4) Support Service Contractors are contractors who are not involved in "Construction Work" as defined under the construction regulations 2013.
-Examples of this would be catering, cleaning, IT support, etc. Consultant Support Contractors (Section 6) Consultant Support Contractors are contractors who are experts or advisers to ESB in a specific field or subject matter.
+Examples of this would be catering, cleaning, IT support, etc Consultant Support Contractors (Section 6) Consultant Support Contractors are contractors who are experts or a advisers to ESB in a specific field or subject matter.
 They carry out project work within a specific time frame usually short to medium term either in-house or remotely.

-1.3.
+1.4.
 Compliance with Legislation